Skip to Content

 The key to getting perfectly roasted veggies every time is all in the prep.
 Make sure to cut the veggies into evenly sized pieces so that they cook evenly, and spread them out in a single layer on the baking sheet so that they can roast and caramelize without steaming each other.
 A drizzle of olive oil and a sprinkle of salt and pepper is all you need to bring out the natural flavors.

-For an optional creamy sauce, I like to mix together some sour cream, chopped parsley, and sweet paprika.
+For an optional creamy sauce, I like to mix together some sour cream, chopped parsley, and smoked paprika.
 It’s a cool and tangy complement to the warm and savory roasted veggies, and adds an extra layer of flavor and richness.
+You may also try these delicious dip sauces if you want a more complex sauce.

 Roasted veggies are a great side dish for any meal, or you can enjoy them on their own as a healthy and satisfying snack.
 I love packing them up for work lunches or picnics, or using them as a base for bowls or salads.
 The possibilities are endless, and the flavors are always fresh and delicious.